Another-Axiom/GT_CustomMapExample/README.md

 ![decimate_modifier](https://github.com/user-attachments/assets/f66907c0-132a-431b-8139-0ea3c7e7c9d1)

+## UberShader and Zone Shader Settings
+You'll find the UberShader in the `Assets/Shaders/` folder.
+This is the main shader used by almost everything in Gorilla Tag and is provided as part of the Example Project primarily to support Zone Shader Settings which can be used to apply fog and underwater effects to anything using the UberShader.

+### Zone Shader Settings
+The `Zone Shader Settings` component is used to modify global shader variables that are used by the UberShader.
+Using this component, you can add Ground Fog and Underwater/Lava Liquid effects to your map.
+- Ground Fog has options for color, height, and distance fading
+- Using Liquid Effects you can define a Liquid Type (Water or Lava) and Shape (Plane or Cylinder) in which you can apply an underwater tint, underwater fog with distance fading, and underwater caustics.

+### Zone Shader Settings Trigger
+The `Zone Shader Settings Trigger` and prefab found in `Assets/MapPrefabs/` can be used to switch between different `Zone Shader Settings`.
+It can be used with a Collider component with `IsTrigger` set to TRUE, or it has an option called `Activate On Enable` which, if set to TRUE, can be used alongside an `Object Activation Trigger`.

 ## Lighting
 An important part of making a map look good is the lighting.
 Since Gorilla Tag bakes lighting, the process to get it working is a bit involved, but it's absolutely worth it.